LeweyM/LeweyM.github.io/personal-site/content/posts/6-Pretty-Vizualizations.md

 Notice that we want a set of `State` pointers, and a set of concrete `Transitions`.
 This is because `Transitions` contain all of their identifying information, such as their `to` and `from` states, and the predicate, as fields in the struct. `States`, on the other hand, require a reference to be identified.
 {{% /notice %}}

 Before we get into the generic implementation, we need to do some refactoring of `Transition` in order to make it `comparable` in Go (not a slice, map, or function type).

+### Modifying the Transition object

-This means that all of its fields must also be `comparable`, and currently the `predicate` field is a function type.
+In go, an object is `comparable` when all of its fields are also `comparable`, and currently the `predicate` field of a `Transition` is a function type.
 Let's change that now.

 ```diff
 - type Predicate func(input rune) bool